knicklabs/flask-mix/README.md

 ### Manage Assets with Laravel Mix

-1. In the project root, alonside the `static` and `templates` directories, create an `assets` directory.
+1. In the project root, along side the `static` and `templates` directories, create an `assets` directory.
 2. Add a `package.json` file to the `assets` directory and install the dependencies for Laravel Mix: `npm i -D laravel-mix cross-env`.